one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab02_LoadBalancer.md

     * Select **Review + Create**.
     * After Validation passes click **Create**.

-## Task 2 - Create back-end servers
+## Exercise 2 - Create back-end servers

 In this section you create a virtual network and you create two virtual machines for the back-end pool of your Basic load balancer.
 Then you install Internet Information Services (IIS) on the virtual machines to help test the load balancer.